-Greg Dyke – Former FA Chairman and Former Director General of the BBC, Business Leader and Business Speaker
+Greg Dyke OBE is the Former FA Chairman and Former Director-General of the BBC.

 Greg Dyke became Director-General of the BBC in January 2000, having joined the previous year as Deputy Director-General and Director-General designate.
 He resigned as Director-General on 29 January 2004.

-Born in May 1947, Greg Dyke was educated at Hayes Grammar School and later at York University where he read Politics.
-After an early career as a journalist, he started his broadcasting career in 1977 at London Weekend Televsion.
+Born in May 1947, Greg was educated at Hayes Grammar School and later at York University where he read Politics.
+After an early career as a journalist, he started his broadcasting career in 1977 at London Weekend Television.

 He became Editor-in-Chief of TV-am in 1983 and the following year Director of Programmes for TVS (Television South).